dominicstop/react-native-ios-context-menu/README.md

 <br>

 📝 **Note**: This version of the library uses expo-modules (so it's compatible w/ fabric/JSI).
-Please remember that the re-write is currently in progress, so it might not be ready.
+Please remember that this version of the library might not be stable, or even build correctly.

 <br>